• Skip to primary navigation

 • Flour - use all purpose or plain flour.

-• Oats - I use rolled porridge oats.
+• Oats - for this oat biscuit recipe, I use rolled porridge oats.

 • Raising agent - I use bicarbonate soda.